-Okay! what we gonna do now, is to disable the gatekeeper so we can get back the “Anywhere” option in security setting.
+Okay! what we gonna do now, is to disable the gatekeeper so you can get back the “Anywhere” option in Security setting.

 We don’t have to do some high class hacking stuff here! its easier than you think, just open Terminal and write or you can just copy the command below: